Your Open Day guide

 There’s a lot to do on an Open Day but there are plenty of options for keeping your energy up.

-Your wristband entitles you and your party to free tea and coffee at the cafes in Eldon Building, Park Building, Dennis Sciama Building and Portland Building.
+You and your guests are entitled to free tea and coffee at the cafes in Eldon Building, Park Building, Dennis Sciama Building and Portland Building.
 For something more substantial, you can take advantage of our special Open Day meal deals.

 If you’re out and about in Portsmouth, there are loads of cafes and restaurants throughout Guildhall Walk, Southsea and Gunwharf Quays featuring well-known names and independents.